jeremy-cc/solarch-assoc/README.md

 3. Default metrics for an EC2 instance are always CPU,Disk,Network and Status related by default.
 4. Cloudwatch Alarms - permit notification when metrics exceed preconfigured limits e.g. 80% cpu usage, min credit etc.
 5. Cloudwatch Events - permit async rule-based triggers in response to Cloudwatch events e.g calling a Lambda function.
-6. Cloudwatch Logs - permit log analysis such as exception monitoring, httpd access logs etc.
+6. Cloudwatch Logs - permit log analysis such as exception monitoring, httpd access logs, Lambda execution logs etc.

 ###### Lambda

 1. Serverless compute service that abstracts away all lower level systems and abstractions.
 2. Can be triggered from events (e.g. Cloudwatch) or in response to HTTP requests (API Gateway)
 3. Need CORS permission - Access-Control-Allow-Origin: *
+4. Can be run in the default VPC or bound to a specific VPC
+5. Can be allocated security groups within a VPC
+6. Good way to chain events without needing a physical instance.

 ###### RDS